 This directory shows a chronological overview of publications related to the Project "Tax Justice & Poverty" by the project partners.
 Please be aware of our cross-referencing system between the different main parts and chapters of the study.

-- Kenyan Country Report, final version
+- Kenyan Country Report, final version and Executive Summary

 - Alt, Jörg/Möhring-Hesse, Matthias (Ed.)
 Steuergerechtigkeit.
 In: AmosInternational 2018/4 (thematic edition examining different aspects of Tax Justice with contributions, among others, Andreas Fisch, Graeme Maxton, Matthias Möhring-Hesse, Attiya Waris.